 —Dr. Lauren Hazzouri

-This post originally appeared on Girlboss.com.
+This post originally appeared on Girlboss.com and has been updated.